 Other Standard Techniques

-Other parts of the download protection tool-chain such as flagging files as unsafe to open, refusing to create dangerous file names, and making sure that the mime type of a file matches its extension should naturally be applied.
+Other parts of the download protection tool-chain such as flagging files as unsafe to open, refusing to create dangerous file names, and making sure that the mime type of a file matches its extension may naturally be applied.

 Acknowledgements